karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 As you can see, the performance issues we will tackle on each endpoint are pretty self-explanatory.
 The source code can be found on my [GitHub](https://github.com/karlospn/profiling-net6-api-demo)

-I'll be running the app as a docker container on my local machine because it's the easiest and fastest setup possible.
-It doesn't matter if you're running your app on a k8s cluster, a virtual machine or any other cloud services, the steps you need to follow when trying to pinpoint a performance issue will be exactly the same, the only thing that its going to change is how to distribute the diagnostic tools binaries.
+I'll be running the app as a docker container on my local machine because it's the easiest and fastest setup possible, but it doesn't matter if you're running on a Kubernetes cluster, a virtual machine or any other cloud services, the steps you need to follow when trying to pinpoint a performance issue are exactly the same.
+The only thing that might change is how you're going to install the diagnostic tools binaries.

-To simulate a more realistic environment I have set some memory an Cpu limits to the app running on docker.
+To simulate a more realistic environment I have set some memory an CPU limits to the app running on docker (**1024Mb and a 1 CPU**).
-To be more precise, a **1024Mb memory limit and a 1 CPUs limit**.

 ``docker run -d -p 5003:80 -m 1024m --cpus=1 profiling.api``

-Also I'll be using [bombardier](https://github.com/codesenberg/bombardier) to generate traffic on the app.
+Also I'll be using [Bombardier](https://github.com/codesenberg/bombardier) to generate traffic on the app.

-Bombardier is a modern HTTP(S) benchmarking tool, written in Go language and really easy to use for performance and load testing.
+Bombardier is a modern HTTP(S) benchmarking tool, written in Golang and easy to use for performance and load testing tests.

-# Profiling the ``/blocking-threads`` endpoint
+# 1. Profiling the _/blocking-threads_ endpoint

-## 1. Use ``dotnet-counters`` to investigate possible issues
+## 1. Using _dotnet-counters_ to investigate possible performance issues

 ``dotnet-counters`` is **always the first step** when we want to begin a performance investigation.